Danieldotcomcoder/nft-app/README.md

 # Nft App
- A Nft web application that lets you browse recent Nft collections and singles , and show you required information about each single Nft.
+ A Nft web application that lets you browse recent Nft collections and singles, and show you required information about each single Nft.

 ## Built With
 - Angular